JACoW-org/docs-IPAC/docs/InvitedOrals/SABsubmission.md

 # OC/SPC/SAB: Submission of Proposals for Invited Oral Presentations

-In this first step of the [workflow for the *Submission of Proposals for Invited Oral Presentations*](intro.md) the three committees create abstracts to be proposed to the SPC.
+In this first step of the [workflow for the *Submission of Proposals for Invited Oral Presentations*](intro.md#normal-ipac-workflow) the three committees create abstracts to be proposed to the SPC.

 ## Login to the IPAC Indico event

 The usual URL for IPAC events is [https://indico.jacow.org/e/IPAC**XX**](https://indico.jacow.org/e/IPACXX) (e.g., [IPAC'23](https://indico.jacow.org/e/IPAC23), [IPAC'24](https://indico.jacow.org/e/IPAC24) etc.)

+**To login to this special JACoW Indico installation, please be sure to use your JACoW account from the [JACoW Central Repository](https://oraweb.cern.ch/pls/jacow/profile.html), which usually is *not* your email address.**

+From this page it is also possible to **reset your password** - read the instructions in the Central Repository login page.

+**If you cannot access this Indico event**, please try logging in the [JACoW Central Repository](https://oraweb.cern.ch/pls/jacow/profile.html) first.
+If this works succesfully, try logging in this Indico with the same username/password.
+In case this won't work, contact the Event Administrator (contacts are usually provided in the IPAC event pages).

 ## Create a new proposed abstract